IRDG2OI/geoenrich/docs/source/install.rst

 2. Prerequisites
 ----------------

-Assuming you have Python3 and pip installed
+Assuming you have Python3 and pip installed.

-Some libraries are needed:

-The python interfaces for these libraries will be downloaded automatically by pip when installing the package.

 3. Installation